olafklingt/ex-portmidi/README.md

 # ex-portmidi

+I picked up the version of @Kovak and deal with some dialyzer warnings.
+The rest is left the same.

 **Need to catch up?** Have a look at the [changelog](/CHANGELOG.md)! 🚀

 ex-portmidi is a wrapper for the [PortMidi C library](http://portmedia.sourceforge.net/portmidi/),